-I am a Ph.D. candidate in philosophy at the University of Maryland, College Park.
+In Fall 2025, I'll be Visiting Assistant Professor of Philosophy at Luther College in Decorah, Iowa.
+I recently earned my Ph.D. in philosophy from the University of Maryland, College Park.
 My research focuses on ethics and the moral psychology of emotions.
 I take a humanistic approach to these topics, drawing on literature and other arts to defend philosophical conclusions embedded in ordinary understanding.
 I tend to work in a pluralistic framework, at the intersections of historical and contemporary philosophy, as well as the continental and analytic traditions.

-My dissertation is on love and other emotions over time.
-Three phases shape most long-term romantic relationships: courtship, partnership, and bereavement.
-I explore the normative problems with which each phase is fraught.
+I wrote my dissertation on love and other emotions across time.
 The European Journal of Philosophy has published the first article from this project, "Love and Evaluative Conflict."
 I am preparing for publication papers on the pleasures of being seduced and the duration of grief.
-Other works in progress include a paper on the rationality of passion, a paper on art and grief in Marcel Proust's In Search of Lost Time, and a paper on the philosophical novel as a literary genre.
+Other works in progress include a paper on the rationality of passion, a paper on Marcel Proust and emotions across time, and a paper on the philosophical novel as a literary genre.

-Prior to Maryland, I studied philosophy at Bard College and The New School for Social Research.
-At Maryland, I have taught courses on negative emotions, love and sex, existentialism, ethical theory, and contemporary moral issues.
+Besides Maryland, I studied philosophy at Bard College and The New School for Social Research.
+I have taught courses on negative emotions, love and sex, existentialism, ethical theory, and contemporary moral issues.
 I have assisted courses on introduction to philosophy, ancient philosophy, and philosophy of religion.
-I advise philosophy majors as an undergraduate advisor.
-I also co-founded the department's Minorities and Philosophy chapter (MAPterps@umd.edu).
+At Maryland, I advised philosophy majors as an undergraduate advisor and co-founded the department's Minorities and Philosophy chapter (MAPterps@umd.edu).

 You can email me at tillmanj@umd.edu.
 I was recently interviewed by the APA and the UMD Center for Humanities Research.
 Here is my CV.